 Howard Carter, Lord Carnarvon and the discovery of Tutankhamun’s tomb

-Ancient Egypt first became fashionable in the late 18th and 19th centuries following the unsuccessful invasion of Egypt in 1798 by Napoleon Bonaparte (1769-1821) who wanted a foothold in the Mediterranean.
+Ancient Egypt first became fashionable in the late 18th and 19th centuries following the unsuccessful invasion of Egypt in 1798 by Napoleon Bonaparte (1769 to 1821) who wanted a foothold in the Mediterranean.
 He took with him many scholars to collect scientific and historical information about Egypt, and it was their work that gave birth to the field of Egyptology.

-Many tombs had been excavated in the Valley of the Kings, including important discoveries by a rich American, Theodore Davis (1838-1915) who, in the early 20th century, found artefacts bearing Tutankhamun’s name but not his tomb.
+Many tombs had been excavated in the Valley of the Kings, including important discoveries by a rich American, Theodore Davis (1838 to 1915) who, in the early 20th century, found artefacts bearing Tutankhamun’s name but not his tomb.

-On the basis of Davis’ work, archaeologist and draughtsman Howard Carter (1874-1939) and his patron, passionate Egyptologist George Herbert, Earl of Carnarvon (1866-1923) – whose family seat was Highclere Castle, Berkshire – believed that they might find Tutankhamun’s tomb.
+On the basis of Davis’ work, archaeologist and draughtsman Howard Carter (1874 to 1939) and his patron, passionate Egyptologist George Herbert, Earl of Carnarvon (1866 to 1923) – whose family seat was Highclere Castle, Berkshire – believed that they might find Tutankhamun’s tomb.
 With a team of Egyptian excavators, they began searching.